As the novel coronavirus spreads to cities all over the world, it might change your job interview.

 This piece is your ultimate guide for how to successfully tackle a virtual interview, with tips on everything you need to know.
 This includes:

-How to check your technology — the last thing you want is to have your computer not work when you're relying on it to connect to the hiring manager.
+How to check your technology — the last thing you want is to have your computer not work when you're relying on it to connect to the prospective employer or hiring manager.

 How to find the right location to conduct the interview.
 Privacy is important.